About the Artist

 About My Current Work

 I am a full-time painter.
-Just last spring (2013), the final Ph.D. student whose research I supervised finished her dissertation.
+In the spring of 2013, the final Ph.D. student whose research I supervised finished her dissertation.
 Although there may be an occasional psychology gig, painting is what fills and structures my time.
-Now apply in my work as a painter what I learned from the study and teaching of psychology, religion, and other scholarly fields; research and writing; and really close collaborative work with students and colleagues.
+Now, I apply as a painter what I learned from the study and teaching of psychology, religion, and other scholarly fields; research and writing; and really close collaborative work with students and colleagues.

 I thrive in painting still-life arrangements, interiors, but most of all, people.
 Using oil paint and pencils, I tell stories about the beauty, simplicity, and complexity of what I see in the world.
 I want each of my paintings gently to stop you in your tracks.
 I want you to pause and through my work engage with another person’s image, a silver bowl, a tree, or some other piece of the world.
 I intend to provoke both your curiosity and your concern.
 Although I want you to find what you are looking at beautiful, I also want you to ask and care about what just happened and what might come next for the person, place, or object in front of you.